-A group of enormous, incredibly tall trees in the forests some 30 km north from Fingal are known for many decades.
+A group of enormous, incredibly tall trees in the forest some 30 km north from Fingal are known for many decades.
 There was an attempt to cut the trees already in the 1940s – 1950s – but loggers rated that they will not get the logs out and it is not worth to spend time on this.

 In the 1970s there was next attempt to cut the trees.
 Loggers built a road coming close to the giant trees and local forester Des Howe was assessing the potential gain from the cut.
 Forester was surprised at the incredible height of several trees – first measurements witnessed that one tree is 91 m tall.
 After some discussions it was decided to save the trees and in 1977 there was created Evercreech Forest Reserve specifically for the protection of this group of eucalypts.